netzjahre/cwc-sqlite/README.md

 Purpose of the changes:
 You can view the bots before deleting them, you can decide which are wanted site visits and which are unwanted site visits.
-You can delete unwanted visits from the counter and keep hhe wanted visits.
+You can delete unwanted visits from the counter and keep the wanted visits.

 Derived from netzjahre/cwc is this cwc-sqlite.
 Change: sqlite instead of mysql